 In episodes 13-16 Jesus has His followers sending out flyers to promote what they called "His speech" (The Sermon on the Mount) but if you read Matt 4:23-25 you see that great multitudes followed Him because He was healing the sick and casting out demons.
 Jesus on several occasions told people not to make Him known.
 He discouraged large crowds from following Him.
 Read Matthew 12:15-17 and Mark 1:44-45, 5:43 7:44, 8:26 &30, 9:30 for just a few examples.
 There are many more.
 Even a casual reading of the gospels would reveal this.

-"The Chosen" also has Jesus practicing "His Speech" and looking for Levi's approval, but Jesus said, Truth is more important than feelings.
+Season 2 of "The Chosen" also has Jesus practicing "His Speech" and looking for Levi's approval, but Jesus said, Truth is more important than feelings.
 Jesus answered, "… For this cause I was born, and for this cause I have come into the world, that I should bear witness to the truth.
 Everyone who is of the truth hears My voice."
 John 18:37

 Season 3